-The Chairman of the Supervisory Board determines the agenda, chairs Supervisory Board meetings and the Annual General Meeting of shareholders, monitors the proper functioning of the Supervisory Board and its committees, arranges for the adequate provision of information to its members and acts on behalf of the Supervisory Board as the main contact for the Board of Management and Executive Committee.
-He initiates the evaluation of the functioning of the Supervisory Board, its committees, its individual members and the functioning of the Board of Management.
-Throughout the year, the Chairman of the Supervisory Board ensures that regular updates on AkzoNobel’s businesses, legal matters, social and corporate governance, environmental, accounting, investor relations, compliance, risk management and internal controls are provided to the Supervisory Board.
+The Chairman of the Supervisory Board determines the agenda, chairs Supervisory Board meetings and the AGM, monitors the proper functioning of the Supervisory Board and its committees, arranges for adequate provision of information to its members and acts on behalf of the Supervisory Board as the main contact for the Board of Management and Executive Committee.
+He initiates the evaluation of the functioning of the Supervisory Board, its committees, individual members and the functioning of the Board of Management.
+Throughout the year, the Chairman of the Supervisory Board ensures that regular updates are provided to the Supervisory Board on the company’s businesses, sustainability, legal matters, social and corporate governance, accounting, investor relations, compliance, risk management and internal controls.

 The Supervisory Board is governed by its Rules of Procedure, which are available on the company’s corporate website.
 The Rules of Procedure include the profile and the Charters of the Committees and set out the tasks and responsibilities of the Supervisory Board, as well as its operational processes.

 Members of the Supervisory Board are nominated, appointed and dismissed in accordance with procedures identical to those previously outlined for the members of the Board of Management.
 In accordance with the Code, members of the Supervisory Board are eligible for re-election only twice, each time for a period not exceeding four years.
-Terms of appointment are based on a rotation schedule, available on our corporate website.
-In 2015, one appointment and one reappointment to the Supervisory Board were proposed to and approved by the AGM.
-For 2016, two reappointments are currently scheduled for proposal to the AGM.
-Reference is made to the Notice of meeting.
+Terms of appointment are based on a rotation schedule, available on our website.
+In 2016, one appointment and two reappointments to the Supervisory Board were proposed to, and made by, the AGM.

 Induction and training